Explosive harpoon: History

+Through the 20th century larger breech-loading swivels guns were popularized.
+They used steel harpoons around 6 ft long and weighing 120 lbs.
+Explosive tips for the harpoons were created soon after, with re-usable bodies connected to a rope and a large explosive charge at the very tip for the harpoon.

-Types of Explosive Harpoons
+Types

-Mounted

 'Mounted' is a term for a broad range of explosive harpoons.
 As this variant can be mounted onto a ship, it is generally larger and more powerful than a hand-thrown explosive harpoon.
 Mounted harpoons are spring operated as explosive discharges - which are more common in other forms of harpoons - have proven to be volatile and delicate in the 'mounted' variant.

-Hand thrown

 Hand thrown harpoons have been developed over time and now incorporate a gun or a ballistic type firing system.